Last Updated on July 12, 2024

 4. Set the visibility of a repository.

-5. Click the “Create repository” button and voilà!
+5. Click “Create repository” button and voilà!

 Creating a template repository